 Intellectual Property Law

 Properly managing and protecting intellectual property assets are critical to remaining competitive in the modern marketplace.
-The attorneys of Barrett McNagny are experienced in a wide array of intellectual property matters, encompassing patent, copyright, trademark, trade dress, and trade secret issues.
+Barrett McNagny is experienced in a wide array of intellectual property matters, encompassing patent, copyright, trademark, trade dress, and trade secret issues.
 We pride ourselves in helping clients obtain, protect, and enforce a competitive edge in the world of ideas.

 A patent grants the patentee the right to forbid others from making, using, or selling the patentee's novel invention.
 Patents and patent licenses are a powerful tool in the quest to attain and hold a competitive edge in the technology marketplace.
-Jeremy N. Gayed and Evan D. Weaks are licensed Patent Attorneys and can represent clients before the U.S. Patent Office, including the filing and prosecution of patent applications.
+George Pappas is a licensed Patent Attorney and can represent clients before the U.S. Patent Office, including the filing and prosecution of patent applications.

 Trademarks and Trade Dress

 Protecting the integrity of brands and business names can be every bit as important as protecting physical assets.
-Trademark and trade dress law provide an avenue for businesses to prohibit their competitors from taking improper advantage of their well-known names and hard-earned reputations.
-Our attorneys are experienced in trademark and trade dress law, including registration, protection, enforcement, and infringement litigation.
+Trademark and trade dress law provides an avenue for businesses to prohibit their competitors from taking improper advantage of their well-known names and hard-earned reputations.
+We are experienced in trademark and trade dress law, including registration, protection, enforcement, and infringement litigation.